 Marshmallow is an attractive perennial native to damp soils of Europe, Western Asia, and Northern Africa.
 Its grey-tinged, velvety leaves are edible as a potherb or dried for tea, and its mucilaginous roots are used in healing for irritable intestines, throat, or lungs.
 As slippery elm is endangered, this plant is a good kitchen garden substitute.
 This is the plant whose early Egyptian confections later inspired the marshmallow treat.

 Planting / harvesting notes

 In early spring, scarify with sandpaper and sow on the surface of the soil, just barely covered.
 Keep moist and warm.
-Space the plants two feet apart in full or partial sun.
+Some people recommend first giving your marshmallow seeds 3-4 weeks of cold stratification: place them in moist soil in a plastic bag in the refrigerator.
+When transplanting, space the plants two feet apart in full or partial sun.
 Harvest root in the fall of the 3rd year.